eddyev00/drone-people-avoidance/README.md

 The drone triggers a flight course change if the person doesn't move away after a predefined time, ensuring safety.

 5. **ROS Integration**:
 The system is powered by the Robot Operating System (ROS), ensuring communication and coordination between different components.
+ROS Noetic was used for this application.

 6. **Optitrack for Positioning:**
    Optitrack is employed to precisely position the drone within the arena, enhancing overall navigation accuracy.